sdelaserna/DH110-22F-Heuristics-Assignment-/README.md

 ### Project Proposal
 Zero Hunger is an important goal to me because in high school I led a class discussion on food deserts, food waste, and how to lessen food waste in our personal lives.
 My parents are also immigrants from the Philippines and stressed the importance of having good food to eat everyday.
 I would like everyone to have access to nutritional, whole food at a reasonable price because I recognize the impact it has on our minds and body particularly during the developmental stage at life.

-FoodPantries.Org is a website created by a single person that just wanted to create a directory of Food Banks, Soup Kitchens, and non-profit organizations committed to fighting hunger.
-The information is collected manually and accurate to the best of their knowledge.
-In comparison to College of the Desert, the scale is on a national level which can narrow down on the city level.
-With better design, this could be more appealing to use and therefore the resources would be shared more too.

 ### Severity Ratings in Heuristic Evaluation

 1 = Cosmetic problem only: need not be fixed unless extra time is available on project